alexeyvax/form-validation-constructor/README.md

 ### <a name="add-custom-ckeck"></a> How to add a custom check

-The idea is you can add a custom check to its existing, writing it as follows: and pass the first argument when the script is embedded
+The idea is you can add a custom check to its existing, writing it as follows and pass the first argument when the script is embedded

 example:

 	// list of custom checks {Object}